 From experience working with founders the past two years, I know first-hand that calculating dilution using polynomial equations that are circular in nature will produce, at best, something less than 100% accuracy as a result of rounding errors.

 Post-money SAFEs provide accuracy but come with a trade-off for founders.
 In their former incarnation, SAFEs diluted other SAFEs, which meant less dilution for founders.
-(It also meant that calculating dilution was impossible without a tool such as SAFE Genie.)
+It also meant that calculating pre- and post-money valuation was complicated without a SAFE note calculator such as Note Genie.

-While post-money SAFEs enable founders to know right away how much of their company they have sold, they alone experience the dilution.
+While post-money SAFEs enable founders to know right away how much of their company they have sold, they alone experience the dilution of ownership.
 In short, post-money SAFEs do not get diluted by other SAFEs.

 To balance dilution somewhat, holders of post-money SAFEs and founders will share dilution from the option pool in the Series A round of funding equally.
 For founders, that avoids an outcome in which they shoulder the burden of the option pool increase, which tended to be the case previously.